 Disposal of housekeeping materials during ‘Disposal Days’ July 23-27

 To improve safety and housekeeping, Argonne is holding “Disposal Days” Monday, July 23, through Friday, July 27, 2018, with the goal of reducing clutter and material stored in active work areas and common spaces across the laboratory.
+Disposal Days is a great opportunity to replicate the success of the recent Shred Day event, where 4.6 tons of paper were shredded.
 Everyone is asked to inspect their areas in the coming weeks to identify materials and chemicals that can be removed.
 Eligible items will be scheduled for pick-up at no cost.

 “While Disposal Days is mainly about safety, it is also about showing pride in our work and our laboratory,” said Sustainability Program Manager Catherine Hurley (PMO), who is coordinating the effort.
 “This is a high priority for the laboratory and deserves the attention of every employee.”